SoftwareAG/c8y-docs/content/section/device_management/_index.md

 '
 ---

-Learn more about connecting, monitoring and controlling devices with Cumulocity IoT, be it via technical interfaces or via the Cumulocity IoT user interface.
+Learn about connecting, monitoring and controlling devices with Cumulocity IoT, be it via technical interfaces or via the Cumulocity IoT user interface.